peaceian/formcss/README.md

 # formcss
-The journal training, form and css.
+The diary training, form and css.